1850: 1850 - Indigenous Name, Kalamalka Lake

 Source: Tassie, G. C. “Some Place-Names”.
 The Tenth Report of the Okanagan Historical Society of Vernon, British Columbia.
 Vernon, BC: Okanagan Historical Society, 1943. p.
 34.

-In the 1930s, the lake was officially recorded as "Long Lake" and in 1953, appeared in the Gazetteer as "Kalamalka Lake".
-The name in Polynesian apparently means "the sun of America".
+In the 1930s, the lake was officially recorded as “Long Lake” and in 1953, appeared in the Gazetteer as “Kalamalka Lake”.
+The name in Polynesian apparently means “the sun of America”.
 It was believed that a native from the Sandwich Islands (Hawaii) who had been recruited in the late 1700s to help establish Fort Astoria in Oregon, had travelled to the North Okanagan.
-Here he had married a native Indian and named one of their offspring, Kalamalka.
-The native Okanagans claim that the word is a form of "Kenamaska," the name of a chief who led the people of the lakehead.
+Here he had married an Indigenous woman and named one of their offspring, Kalamalka.
+The Syilx/Okanagan People claim that the word is a form of “Kenamaska,” the name of a chief who led the people of the lakehead.
 This word was used to describe the velvet grown on deer horns in the spring.

 Source: The Calendar, June 5, 1991.